front-line medical professionals save lives in Ukraine

 Leleka Foundation, a 501(c)(3) non-profit organization, was founded in December 2014 when several Ukrainians living in the United States joined their efforts with several volunteer initiatives in Ukraine to procure and distribute medical and first-aid supplies to paramedics, emergency crews, and hospitals in the wake of the 2014 Russian aggression in the Eastern Ukraine and Crimea.
 Since then, we have gained unique expertise in tactical combat care and emergency trauma supplies, allowing us to know precisely what the front-line medical professionals need to save precious lives.
 In the time of a full-blown Russia's war against Ukraine in 2022, we are focused on the urgent delivery of critical medical supplies to Ukraine’s defenders and civilians.
 For this purpose, we have established the most efficient supply and logistics chains to deliver medical supplies to Ukraine and distribute them as humanitarian aid to end users on the front lines.
 As of 2023, Leleka Foundation closely collaborates with charitable organization “Charitable Foundation Leleka-Ukraine” in Ukraine in carrying out its charitable initiatives.
 We strive to keep administrative overhead to a minimum, so your donations will go towards saving lives in Ukraine.
 Ukrainian word ‘LELEKA‘ translates as ‘stork’ into English.
 In Ukrainian culture, a stork symbolizes peace, happiness, home and family.

 Our activities are focused on first aid, evacuation, and definitive care of war casualties in Ukraine.
 As Ukraine bravely fights Russia’s brutal unprovoked invasion, our team around the world works tirelessly to help save as many lives in Ukraine as possible.
-We are one of the few volunteer-run charities solely focused on medical causes for Ukraine.
 Since 24 February 2022, we have raised over $7.5 million in donations from individuals, businesses, and non-profits all over the world.

 Our focus is